 In 1953, the Public Safety Act and the Criminal Law Amendment Act were passed.
-This enabled the government to declare stringent states of emergency and increased punishments for protesting against or supporting the repeal of a law instituted.
-Such penalties were sever and were imposed on even non-violent political protests and ranged from fines to torture.
+This enabled the government to declare stringent states of emergency and increased punishments for protesting against or supporting the repeal of an instituted law.
+Such penalties were severe and were imposed on even non-violent political protests and ranged from fines to torture.
 During those times, anyone could be detained without a hearing for up to 6 months.
 Thousands of people died while in custody often following inhumane acts of torture.
 Those who were tried were sentenced to death, banished, or imprisoned for life, like Nelson Mandela.
 It was so horrible that blacks received the worst inhuman treatments from the whites.
 Savage dogs were allowed to tear territory trespassers into pieces.

 The End of Apartheid